 - A pinch of nutmeg.

-- A touch of star anise to lift the drink.
+- A touch of star anise lifts the drink.

 - A bit of ginger powder for that sharp zing.
 Chocolate and ginger go together surprisingly well.